Thursday, April 21, 2011

 Removing a symbolic link or symlink in UNIX

-Removing a symbolic link is similar to removing any file; you need to use “rm” UNIX command to remove any symlink.
-This will only removes symlink and not delete the source directory.
+Removing a symbolic link is similar to removing any file; you need to use the “rm” UNIX command to remove any symlink.
+This will only remove the symlink and not delete the source directory.

 Javin@unix_machine ~/symlinks